Roasting a Turkey

 I make at least two quarts (yes, really) of gravy and freeze the rest in ziptop bags.
 Myum.

 A really big bird is hard to cook well.
-10-12 pounds is easy to handle and cooks well and in any event, stay under 15 pounds.
+10-12 pounds is easy to handle and cooks well.
+In any event, stay under 15 pounds.
 Cook's Illustrated developed a recipe for 20-pound birds that serves 20-24 people but I would rather do two smaller birds.
-If you have a, 18-22 pound birds, the basic method is
+For 18-22 pound birds, the basic method is

 Brined or not?